Updated February 2019

 More recently, we stayed in Smiths Beach, which is centrally located on the Island and has an awesome – patrolled – surf beach.

 The price of accommodation in PI is also comparatively reasonable.

-In Silverleaves we stayed at this great place on Stayz which cost significantly less than an equivalent property on the Mornington Peninsula (Blairgowrie specifically) where we’ve also spent a lot of time.
+In Silverleaves we’ve stayed at this great place on Stayz twice which cost significantly less than an equivalent property on the Mornington Peninsula (Blairgowrie specifically) where we’ve also spent a lot of time.

-This summer past, we stayed in this place, which was very comfortable and well appointed but a good 800m walk to the beach.
+This summer past, we mixed things up and stayed in Smiths Beach in this house, which was very comfortable and well appointed but a good 800m walk to Smiths beach.
 Not a deal breaker for us but something to note with smaller kids and little legs.